Hardware Bill of Materials (HBOM) and CRA Compliance

 | Typical generation tool | Syft, Trivy, cdxgen | Manual or hardware vendor datasheets; no mature auto-generation tooling yet |

-| Place in technical file | Annex VII, point 2(b) and point 8 | Same location, as part of the unified component inventory |
+| Place in technical file | Technical file, component inventory section | Same location, as part of the unified component inventory |

 For the full SBOM obligation, see CRA SBOM requirements.
 For format comparison, see CycloneDX vs SPDX.